Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

    .. seealso::

-      To define a default text value for this dynamic field, you also can set a value to the following system configuration option:
+      To define a default value for this dynamic field, you can also set a value to the following system configuration option:

       - ``OTRSAutomatedFAQTicketCreator::DefaultValues###Body``